tavianator/bfs/README.md

     $ make

-This will build the `bfs` binary in the current directory.
+This will build the `./bin/bfs` binary.
 Run the test suite to make sure it works correctly:

     $ make check